List of Nickelodeon short films: Favorite Foods

 A child makes a cartoon about his favorite food.
 Four shorts were produced by John Serpentelli in 2001.

 Nickelodeon International

-Race Rabbit

-As Seen On KaBLaM!
-A live-action show about a romantic rabbit racer with a British accent who competes in races but there is really trouble along the way caused by the Boolies (Zit and Winston), who are his human enemies.
-Race Rabbit always wins the race, foiling the Boolies' plans along the way.
-The only KaBlam! short created in the United Kingdom.
-Created by Scott Fellows, who is also the creator of Johnny Test, They aired on Nickelodeon from 1998-2005.

 Very Aggressive Vegetables

 These shorts are about kids insulting a vegetable, and then the vegetable comes to life and goes crazy, destroying snacks or yelling at the kid.
 Six 30-second shorts were produced for Nickelodeon Australia by Fudge Puppy Productions in 1997.